vldr/LightBlog/README.md

 <img src="http://i.imgur.com/1HMmEwX.png" />

 # LightBlog
 LightBlog Express is a very fast, and light weight blog written in C++.
+This blog system is entirely portable and should be just a drag and drop procedure on Windows, and on Linux with a couple of steps...

 The project is based off of (https://github.com/vldr/LightBlog) and (https://github.com/eidheim/Simple-Web-Server).
 Successfully compiled on macOS Sierra, Ubuntu 16.04, ARM systems, and Windows 10.

 I'm gladly looking for contributions for any bugs, features, et al.